Do visitor restrictions for Sarasota Florida mobile home parks even exist?

-These multi use parks, where both RV’s and mobile homes are located within usually have some odd restrictions that every Buyer needs to be aware of prior to moving forward with purchasing a home, travel trailer or RV within the park.
+These multi-use parks, where both RVs and mobile homes are located usually have some odd restrictions that every Buyer needs to be aware of prior to moving forward with purchasing a home, travel trailer, or RV within the park.

-Each mobile home park, whether it is a traditional mobile home park or that of a multi use park will have what is known as a park prospectus for the entire community.
+Each mobile home park, whether it is a traditional mobile home park or a multi-use park will have what is known as a park prospectus for the entire community.
 A park prospectus is essentially a long list of all the rules that the residents who call the park home need to abide by.
 These rules will go over the usage of motorcycles, the ability to have pets, how many guests can stay in the home along with how long one can stay in the home.
-Within this document that the park manager will give every Buyer will go over the details of if the park is a full time residency park or if it is a part time residency park.
+Within this document the park manager will give every Buyer will go over the details of if the park is a full-time residency park or if it is a part-time residency park.

 Limited residency parks are ones that state that the residents within the park will only be able to live within the traditional confines of the park for a limited amount of time per year.

 The most common limit is for residents to only be able to live in the park six months of the year and the other six months they are unable to live within the park.

 There seems to be a bit of gray as to how hard the mobile home park managers seem to enforce this rule as well as how exactly they do elect to enforce this when the resident physically owns the home they live in.

 Regardless of these details it still is important to know that these rules exist and for every mobile home Buyer to be aware of them and how they will affect them moving forward.

 Most mobile home parks within the Sarasota Florida area are full-time residency parks but it is also important to realize that not all parks throughout the area follow this rule.

 Visitor restrictions are just one of several odd restrictions that a prospective mobile home buyer must be aware of including but not limited to renting or subletting your mobile home.